maddenp-cu/met2go/README.md

 ### Build

-To build a package and optionally upload to anaconda.org:
+To build a package and optionally upload to your own anaconda.org account:

 1. Clone this repo on an `aarch64` or `x86_64` Linux system.
 The built package will match the system architecture.
 2. Run `./build`, which will by default upload the package to anaconda.org.
 To disable upload, run `ANACONDA_UPLOAD=no ./build`.